-There is a series of objectives to remove the mechanical coupling between the steering wheel and the wheel suspension system in cars and establish a so-called steer-by-wire system.
-One main reason is related to driving comfort, that is, torque feedback characteristics may be individually adjusted to the driver.
-Other reasons are focused on providing a higher security level during driving.
-For instance, the car's stabilizing control system could be enhanced by gaining more influence, particularly in critical driving situations.
-Other advantages are related to manufacturing aspects, like assembly improvements or an entire new layout of the engine compartment.
+Abstract.
+There is a series of objectives to remove the mechanic coupling between steering wheel and the wheel suspension system in cars and establish a so called steer-by-wire system.
+One main reason is related to the driving comfort, that is, torque feedback characteristics may be individually adjusted to the driver.
+Other reasons are focused to a higher security level during driving.
+For instance, the cars stabilizing control system could be enhanced by gaining more influence particularly in critical driving situations.
+Other advantages are related to manufacturing aspects, like assembly improvements or a entire new layout of the engine compartment.

-The idea of a steer-by-wire system is to bring a torque-actuator interface - one for the steering wheel and one for the turning wheel system - into place where the steer-shaft is cut in half.
+The idea of a steer-by-wire system is to bring a torque-actuator interface -one for the steering wheel and one for the turning wheel system- into place where the steer-shaft is cut into two half.
 Both actuator systems will be managed separately.
 However, an information exchange system is established between the two systems.
 This work is concerned with the steering wheel part.
 We use steer-angle, steer-angle-velocity and the actual steer-shaft torque as measured variables in order to control the torque motor connected to the shaft according to a given or desirable torque vs. steer-angle characteristic respectively.
 The system contains a series of uncertainties which need to be taken into account.
 Hence, the controller design is primarily based on robust control techniques.
-The main problems are caused around a zero steer-angle due to changes in torque direction.
+Main problems are caused around a zero steer-angle due to changes in torque direction.
 The steering-behavior around the zero steer-angle becomes sloppy and undefined.
-This led us to an appropriate additional mechanical design to implement a discrete time control scheme for the desired torque characteristic.
-The author will report on the current state of our experimental and theoretical investigations.
+This lead us to an appropriate additional mechanical design to implement a time discrete control scheme for the desired torque characteristic.
+The author will report on the current state of their experimental and theoretical investigations.